Special Events Policy Information

 • If the event is requesting to be permitted to sell or serve liquor, a minimum of $2 million Liquor Liability must be provided.

-• Not-for-profit users of Oro Valley government property have the option to secure cost-effective liability insurance through the Tenant User Liability Insurance Program (TULIP).
-For more information contact the Legal Department at 520-229-4600.
+• Not-for-profit users and others using Oro Valley government property may have the option to secure cost-effective liability insurance through Gather Guard at gatherguard.com.